Geometric transitions and SYZ mirror symmetry: Introduction

 \subsection{Acknowledgement}

-The authors are grateful to Murad Alim and Shing-Tung Yau for useful discussions and encouragement.
-The first author is supported by the Center of Mathematical Sciences and Applications at Harvard University.
-The second author is supported by Harvard University.
+The authors are grateful to Murad Alim, Kwokwai Chan, Yu-Wei Fan, Conan Leung, Shing-Tung Yau for useful discussions and encouragement.
+A.K. was supported by the Harvard CMSA and S.-C.L. was supported by Harvard University when the present work was done.